Description

 MaxDuration:

-• Looking at the maximum days below previous high of 370 days in the last 5 years of Copart, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)
+• The maximum days below previous high over 5 years of Copart is 370 days, which is smaller, thus better compared to the benchmark SPY (488 days) in the same period.

 AveDuration: